cepthomas/NBagOfTricks/README.md

 - A simple IPC client/server mechanism is used to send a single string one-way.
 That's all.
 - To support development of the IPC there is a rudimentary cross-process logger.
 - Primary usage is for a single instance app (ClipPlayer) to send command args to itself.

+# Script Compiler
+Compiles C#-like scripts into in-memory assemblies.
+Primarily for use by [Nebulator](https://github.com/cepthomas/Nebulator) and [NProcessing]((https://github.com/cepthomas/NProcessing).
+See those repos for example on how to use this.

 # PNUT